snok/drf-openapi-tester/README.md

     type: Response

 * method
-    description: This should be the HTTP method used to get the reponse.
+    description: This should be the HTTP method used to get the response.
     type: string
     example: 'GET'